Mets manager Carlos Mendoza, right, talks with bench coach John Gibbons in...

 “These guys did a very good job and are very deserving of coming back,” Stearns said at the start of the general managers’ meetings, the unofficial kickoff of the offseason.

-Also on Mendoza’s crew: third-base/infield coach Mike Sarbaugh, first-base/outfield coach Antoan Richardson, bullpen coach Jose Rosado, catching and strategy coach Glenn Sherlock and strategy coach Danny Barnes.
+Also on Mendoza’s crew: third base/infield coach Mike Sarbaugh, first base/outfield coach Antoan Richardson, bullpen coach Jose Rosado, catching and strategy coach Glenn Sherlock and strategy coach Danny Barnes.

-The last time the Mets didn’t make any coaching changes was 2013, which was still the first half of Terry Collins’ run as manager.
+The last time the Mets didn’t make any coaching changes was 2013, which still was the first half of Terry Collins’ run as manager.

 Maton hits free agency

-The Mets declined their 2025 option on reliever Phil Maton, opting to pay him a $250,000 buyout instead of a $7.75 million salary for next season.
+The Mets declined their 2025 option on righthanded reliever Phil Maton, opting to pay him a $250,000 buyout instead of a $7.75 million salary for next season.

-Acquired from the Rays in July, Maton, 31, helped stabilize the Mets’ bullpen in July and August, but — following that heavy usage — struggled down the stretch and in the postseason.
+Acquired from the Rays in July, Maton, 31, helped stabilize the Mets’ bullpen in July and August, but — after that heavy usage — struggled down the stretch and in the postseason.
 He finished with a 3.66 ERA and 1.11 WHIP in 64 innings, including a 2.51 ERA and 0.84 WHIP with the Mets.

 Stearns expressed an openness to re-signing Maton anyway.